-- Check Molina Dual Option's up to date Drug List on our website listed at the bottom of the page or - Call Member Services at the number at the bottom of the page
+- Check Molina Dual Options' up to date Drug List on our website listed at the bottom of the page or - Call Member Services at: the number at the bottom of the page to check the current Drug List.

 Some changes to the Drug List will happen immediately.
 For example: